Pipeline Outputs¶

 - unscaled: No normalisation applied

-- csaw: CSAW-based normalisation (DeepTools only)
+- csaw: CSAW-based normalisation using binned read counts across samples

 - spikein: Spike-in normalisation using external control DNA (DeepTools only)